egemengulpinar/Jenkins-Jekyll-Deployment-Docker-Portfolio-Guide/src/_pages/experience.md

 - Satellite Mapping on World Map
 - RINEX Data Converting, Parsing and Reading.
 Created special library for BeiDou RINEX data.
 - Satellite labelling and matching with correct one.
+- Found a new relationship between BeiDou RINEX Data and BeiDou Satellites movements

 ---